 “Julian of Norwich” by Brother Robert Lentz, OFM, TrinityStores.com

 Julian of Norwich is a medieval English mystic who celebrated “Mother Jesus.”
 It’s not known if Julian herself was queer, but some of her ideas were.
 Julian is often listed with LGBT saints because of her genderbending visions of Jesus and God.
-Her feast day (May 8) always falls near Mother’s Day (May 10, 2015).
+This year her feast day falls on Mother’s Day (May 8, 2016).

 Her discussions of Jesus as a mother sound radical even now, more than 600 years later.
 Her omnigendered vision of the Trinity fits with contemporary feminist and queer theology.